 Use account groups to drive your financial statements.
 This way, when you add new GL accounts your statements don’t break and reports update themselves.

 Leverage Your ERP Software

-When we’re finished we will have financial statements for the whole company as well as each department.
+At the end of the process (now much quicker too), you have financial statements for the whole company as well as for each department.
 These statements can be generated on demand and are available in less than 10 minutes.